LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/uses_1.rst

 Declares object aliases.
-Typically used to shorten long object names, to simplify and consistently send messages to parameterized objects, and to simplify using or experimenting with different object implementations of the same protocol when using explicit message sending.
+Typically used to shorten long object names, to simplify and consistently send messages to parameterized objects, and to simplify using or experimenting with different object implementations of the same protocol when using explicit message-sending.
 Object aliases are local to the object (or category) where they are defined.

 The objects being aliased can be :term:`parameter variables <parameter variable>`